 Wind power?
 Tidal power?
 I’d rather live next to a wind farm than a nuclear power plant.
 Worth investing in, in my opinion.
 Once such generating systems are built, they’re free, apart from the maintenance cost.
 And, they’re clean.

 Solar power?
 This would seem to me to be the best long-term bet.
 The technology we have is nowhere near mature enough yet, it would need a huge amount of investment to figure out how to make use of the sun’s enormous output.
 But, the potential rewards are immense.
-All life on Earth depends on the energy received from the sun: and when you consider that what hits our tiny planet is an incredibly miniscule fraction of all of the sun’s output, there’s power and more to spare, for ‘free’.
+All life on Earth depends on the energy received from the sun: and when you consider that what hits our tiny planet is an incredibly minuscule fraction of all of the sun’s output, there’s power and more to spare, for ‘free’.
 We just have to figure out how to get it.

 The bottom line for option (2) is that we don’t yet have technologies that can replace energy derived from that finite and increasingly scarce resource, fossil fuels.
 We probably will come up with these technologies – IF we have both the time and the political will.
-Both of these are themselves resources that are currently in short supply.
+Both of these are, themselves, resources that are currently in short supply.

 3. Figure out how to use less energy